 Is there any way to make the project proposal writing process easier?

-Even though composing project proposals is an unavoidable part of the life of every individual who wants to get his/her proposed project approved or funded, it doesn’t have to that painful.
+Yes, composing and managing project proposals is challenging and it’s an unavoidable part of the life of every individual who wants to get his/her proposed project approved or funded but it doesn’t have to that painful.
 You can find many ways to make this much smoother or simpler.

 More than having some ready language the right project proposal template,